September 10, 1971

 Syracuse, NY US

 includes: Immigrant Song, Heartbreaker, Since I've Been Loving You, Black Dog, Dazed and Confused, Stairway to Heaven, Going to California, That's the Way, Celebration Day, What Is and What Should Never Be, Moby Dick, Whole Lotta Love (medley incl.
-Let That Boy Boogie, Hello Mary Lou).
+Let That Boy Boogie, Hello Mary Lou), Thank You.

 For the second week running the hard rock sound of Britain has been royally welcomed at the Syracuse War Memorial.
 Led Zeppelin, a four-man group from England, played before a packed house Friday night, and once again the audience was dancing in the aisles.